Halloween and diabetes, those two words just seem to clash, don’t they?

 Check blood sugars frequently.
-The walking and running may cause blood sugars to drop so be prepared to treat a low.
+Walking and running may cause blood sugars to drop so be prepared to treat a low.

 Ensure their costume allows for easy testing.

-Consider the teal pumpkin project as a viable option for your neighborhood.
+Consider the teal pumpkin project as a viable option for your neighbourhood.

 Discuss what you will do with the candy afterward so everyone is in agreement.